cefet-rj-dal/tspredit/examples/normalization/ts_norm_ean.md

-Overview

-Exponential Adaptive Normalization (EAN) rescales each sliding window using exponentially weighted statistics so that the model focuses on shape rather than absolute level.
-This is helpful when the series level drifts over time (non-stationary mean/variance).
+Exponential Adaptive Normalization: EAN computes exponentially weighted means and (optionally) variances within each window using a decay factor.
+Each window is then centered and scaled by these adaptive statistics, enabling fast adaptation to local changes while smoothing out transient noise.

 Key parameter
 - `nw`: the effective window span for the exponential averages; smaller values adapt faster to recent changes.

+Objectives: EAN rescales each sliding window using exponentially weighted statistics so that the model focuses on shape rather than absolute level.
+This is helpful when the series level drifts over time (non-stationary mean/variance).

 ``` r